Tommy-Ren/1800_202330_BBY12/README.md

 ```
  Top level of project folder:
 ├── .gitignore              # Git ignore file
 ├── index.html              # landing HTML file, this is what users see when you come to url
-├── main.html                # main HTML file after users log in
 ├── login.html              # login HTML file, can use third party log in services as well as register a new account with email
+├── home_page.html          # Home page HTML file, this is where all the posts and news are showing.
+├── upload.html             # Upload page HTML file, this is where users can create and upload their own posts.
+├── setting_page.html       # Setting page HTML file, this is where users can change their profile, check their own posts, and log out to switch account.
+├── my_posts.html           # My Posts page HTML file, this is where users can check their own posts.
+├── favourite.html          # Favourite page HTML file, this is where users can check posts they added into their favourtie list.
+├── 404.html                # 404 Error page HTML file, the page showed when web page not found.
+├── map.html                # Map page HTML file, the page of a Google map
 └── README.md

 It has the following subfolders and files: